jenilshah990/FleissKappaCalculator-VisulationOfVideoAnnotation/README.md

 # Usage & Examples

 The tool expects the annotations as a nxm matrix where n = number of labellers & m = frames.
 The (i,j) entry represents the category {1,2,3,4...} the ith labeller put for the jth frame. <br>
-Note: Do not put 0 as a category.
+*Note*: Do not put 0 as a category.
+*Note*: We put in a non-labelled frame as 10 & count those as 1 category

 <b>Example input:</b>